 3rd IEEE Conference on Games

-Games offer a fantastic domain for computational creativity, design, technology, education, social sciences and, undoubtedly, artificial and computational intelligence.
-The annual IEEE Conference on Games (IEEE CoG) seeks to share insights and cutting-edge research related to game technologies and design, covering scientific, technical, and human aspects of games.
+Games offer a limitless domain for computational creativity, design, technology, education, social sciences, and artificial intelligence.
+The annual IEEE Conference on Games (CoG) is a unique forum for cutting-edge research related to game technologies and design, covering scientific, technical, social and human aspects of games.

 We welcome papers and presentations related to all aspects of Games, including, but not limited to, the following broad subject areas: